AVTpepper/onestop-artist-shop/README.md

 * The website was tested on multiple browsers, including Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge, to ensure compatibility and consistent user experience.

 ### Bugs
+- On the blog post detail page, for each comment that was shown they all were added the same ID.
+I wasnt able to figure out how to give them seperate ids.
+Therefore this is a bug that I will want to fix at a later point.

 #### Resolved Bugs